-Applicants must complete the appropriate EC-01 application form in Appendix III (in English), published on the Authority's website (www.tatt.org.tt), in hard copy or online.
+Applicants must complete the appropriate EC-01 application form in English, (Appendix III) which can also be found on the Authority's website (www.tatt.org.tt) and submit it either in hard copy or online.
+Equipment manufacturers or their authorised agents will be required to complete an agreement provided by the Authority for the certification of their devices for use in Trinidad and Tobago.

 Applicants should submit separate applications for each equipment model supplied, even if the brand is the same.
-The approved equipment brand names will be listed separately in the register of certified equipment maintained by the Authority.
+The approved equipment brand names are listed separately in the register of certified equipment maintained by the Authority.

-The application form must be accompanied by an approved equipment certification from a recognised certifying and testing body.
+The application form must be accompanied by an approved certificate from a recognised equipment certifying and testing body.
+The Authority shall recognise FCC and CE standards and certification results in its consideration.
 A DoC, along with approved test results prepared by a recognised laboratory, shall also be accepted.
-The Authority shall recognise FCC and CE standards and certification results in its consideration for granting equipment certification.
+The Authority may recognise certification results from laboratories suitably accredited by a member of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA).
 Where available, references to lists of accepted certifying bodies and testing laboratories can be found on the Authority's website.

-The applicant must submit all information requested in the application procedures and any other information requested by the Authority.
+Applicants must submit all information requested in the application procedures and any other information requested by the Authority.

 An application that is deemed complete will be processed within 30 days of its receipt by the Authority.
-This is an outer time limit and the processing time can vary depending on the volume of applications being processed at the time.
 Applications will be processed on a first-come, first-served basis.
 Applications that remain incomplete by the applicant within one month of submission may be rejected.
-Where an application is complete, but certification is rejected, the Authority shall give reasons for the rejection.
+Where an application is complete but certification is rejected, the Authority shall give reasons for the rejection.